Educator and more, Ruth W. Howard Beckman

 *Ruth Winifred Howard (Beckham) was born on this date in 1900.
 She was an African American educator, social worker, and psychologist.

-From Washington D.C., after finishing Dunbar High School, Howard attended Simmons College in Boston receiving her degree in social work in 1921 and her Masters of Science degree six years later.
+From Washington D.C., she was the daughter of Reverend William J. Howard and his wife Alverda Brown Howard, and she had 7 siblings.
+As a child, she enjoyed reading and aspired to be a librarian.
+In 1916, she graduated from the old M Street High school, now known as Dunbar High School.
+After finishing at M Street High School, Howard attended Simmons College in Boston receiving her degree in social work in 1921 and her Masters of Science degree six years later.
 Under a Laura Spelman Rockefeller Fellowship for Parent Education, she studied psychology at the University of Minnesota from 1930 to 1934.
 There she collaborated on research in child development and earned her Ph.D. in psychology and child development, the first Black Woman to do so at the school.

 Her doctoral research “A Study of the Development of Triplets,” was the first in print study of a sizable group of triplets of varying sizes from numerous ethnic groups.
 Howard married psychologist Albert S. Beckham, moved to Chicago, performed clinical internship at the Illinois Institute for Juvenile Research and entered into private clinical psychology practice.
 From 1940 to 1964, Howard served the African-American community in a number of capacities.
 She and her husband were co-directors for the Center for Psychological Services.